tommyettinger/colorful-gdx/README.md

 spaces discussed next, it can be done with RGB as well.
 Multiplicative colors affect the contribution of the original texture color to the resulting color, so if you had some randomly-generated colorful static and wanted to make it look like leaves, you could use a tweak of `(0.2f, 0.6f, 0.0f, 0.3f)` and a regular color of `(0.3f, 0.8f, 0.0f, 1.0f)` to at least get a bit closer to a leafy background.
+Because libGDX's `Sprite` class depends on internal details of `SpriteBatch` that aren't as useful with `ColorfulBatch`, we have a `ColorfulSprite` class here that allows setting its color and its tweak, but otherwise can be treated like a Sprite.
+You can still use a `Sprite` with a `ColorfulBatch`, you just can't set its tweak.

 ### YCwCm

 Instead of red, green, blue, and alpha channels, YCwCm uses luma (also called lightness), chromatic warmth, chromatic mildness, and alpha.
+It's the first color space that was implemented here, and it's still not exactly perfect; there's no `SimplePalette` here, and sometimes two colors with equivalent luma (as YCwCm calculates it) do not look like they have the same actual lightness.
 The chromatic channels are only meaningful together, and can be used to get the hue and colorfulness (related to saturation) of any individual color.
 All channels go from `0.0f` to `1.0f` as `float`s, and can also be viewed as `int`s from `0` to `255` (`254` for alpha, because it is never an odd number).
 For luma, `0.0f` is black regardless of chromatic channels, and `1.0f` is white, again regardless.
 Tinting an image with black